Remote Sync

 When syncing, you can configure the collections to be synced.

-The collections specified in the Couchbase Lite replicator setup must exist (both scope and collection name must be identical) on the Sync Gateway side, otherwise starting the Couchbase Lite replicator will result in an error.
+The collections specified in the Couchbase Lite replicator setup must exist (both scope and collection name must be identical) on the Server side and configured to sync, otherwise starting the Couchbase Lite replicator will result in an error.

 During replication:

-1. If Sync Gateway config (or server) is updated to remove a collection that is being synced, the client replicator will be offline and will be stopped after the first retry.
+If the server config is updated to remove a collection that is being synced, the client replicator will be offline and will be stopped after the first retry.
 An error will be reported.

-2. If Sync Gateway config is updated to add a collection to a scope that is being synchronized, the replication will ignore the collection.
+If the server config is updated to add a collection to a scope that is being synchronized, the replication will ignore the collection.
 The added collection will not automatically sync until the Couchbase Lite replicator’s configuration is updated.

 Default Collection